Airborne Satellite Weather Data

 Phone location is important because a good signal is required for a reliable internet connection.
 The phone needs a direct unobstructed satellite view - in Europe the satellite will lie to the South East of you.
 It may be possible to get a good signal with the phone hanging in the centre of the cockpit e.g. between the two front seats but a far better location is right up against a window, oriented vertically.
 Self adhesive velcro is a suitable attachment method but a piece of insulating tape is just as good!
 Another simple and totally effective method is to make something with suction cups, and tape the phone to it

-Ensure the phone is within your reach because it does occassionally need to be powered down/up to restore operation!
+If using the SG-2520 phone, ensure the phone is within your reach because it does occassionally need to be powered down/up to restore operation!

 Other Applications